Special Issue: The Bull Market Exit Plan

 My exit plan

-For altcoins without a USDC, USDT, or UST pair, I will sell all of those into ETH or BTC.
-Ideally, all at the same time.
-Then, I’ll move the ETH and BTC into my BlockFi savings account and convert them to USDC as soon as possible.
+When not possible to sell into cash, USDC, USDT, or UST, I will sell into ETH or BTC.
+Ideally, all at once.
+Then, I’ll move the ETH and BTC into my BlockFi savings account and convert them to GUSD as soon as possible.

-As a result, I will end up with USDC, USDT, and UST.
+As a result, I will end up with cash, GUSD, USDC, USDT, and UST.

 What will I do with those stablecoins?